• Skip to primary navigation

 Instructions

 Heat oil in a medium size saucepan and add cumin seeds.
 Once the seeds start to splutter, add the water and bring to a boil on medium high heat.
+Once the water comes to a boil, add salt, soaked & drained chana dal and lower the heat to medium-low.

 Cover and cook until the mixture thickens and looks like a porridge or upma.
 Consistency should be neither too wet (if this is the case cook a little longer) nor too dry (add little water).

+Let this mixture cool till it is easy to handle.
 Divide the rice mixture into equal lemon size balls.
 Place them on lightly greased steamer plate and steam them for about 10-12 minutes.
 Let rest for 5 minutes before opening the lid.
-Serve right away with allam pachadi.

-Heat oil in a small saute pan on medium heat, add the chana dal, urad dal, cumin seeds and dry red chilies.
-Cook till the lentils turn golden brown, about 2~3 minutes.
+Heat oil in a small sauté pan on medium heat, add the chana dal, urad dal, cumin seeds and dry red chilies.
+Cook till the lentils turn golden brow.
+Turn the heat off, add ginger and let the mixture cool completely.

 Blend the ginger-lentil mixture along with tamarind, jaggery and salt into a smooth paste adding little water.
+Store in an airtight container for up to 10 days.

-Allam pachadi can be stored in the refrigerator for upto 10 days.
-Make sure to use dry spoon everytime you serve it.
+Allam pachadi can be stored in the refrigerator for up to 10 days.
+Make sure to use dry spoon every time you serve it.

 Taste Test